Kraft process: History

-A precursor of the kraft process was used during the Napoleonic Wars in England.
-The kraft process was invented by Carl F. Dahl in 1879 in Danzig, Prussia, Germany. was issued in 1884, and a pulp mill using this technology began in Sweden in 1890.
-The invention of the recovery boiler by G. H. Tomlinson in the early 1930s was a milestone in the advancement of the kraft process.
+The expanding use of the process in the United States, especially in southern states where the pulping of chips from "resinous pine species" was not well suited to the earlier sulfite process (in particular, using a calcium base), was marked in the period from 1915-1930.
+The invention of the recovery boiler by G. H. Tomlinson in the early 1930s, was a further milestone in the development and expanded use of the kraft process.
 It enabled the recovery and reuse of the inorganic pulping chemicals such that a kraft mill is a nearly closed-cycle process with respect to inorganic chemicals, apart from those used in the bleaching process.
-For this reason, in the 1940s, the kraft process superseded the sulfite process as the dominant method for producing wood pulp.
+For this reason, by 1993, the kraft process was being described as "the dominant process" for producing wood pulp.
+(The kraft process superseded the sulfite process as the dominant process in the 1940s.)